Affirm/affirm-merchant-sdk-ios/README.md

 Upgrade
 ==============

-We recommend that you install the lastest version to access the most up-to-date features and experience.
 If you are using an older version of the SDK, you can refer to this [upgrade document](https://github.com/Affirm/affirm-merchant-sdk-ios/blob/master/UPGRADE.md).
+We recommend that you install the lastest version of this SDK to access the most up-to-date features and experience.

 Changelog
 ==============